Skip to content

 m-gpux Documentation

-One CLI to manage profiles, launch GPU runtimes, deploy LLM APIs, and track cloud costs.
+One CLI to manage profiles, launch GPU runtimes, deploy web apps and LLM APIs, and track cloud costs.

 What is m-gpux?